MohamedElgohary88/ClothingSuggester/README.md

-<span style="font-size:42px">Clothing Suggester App</span>
+# Clothing Suggester App

-The Clothing Suggester App is a personal clothing helper app that suggests suitable clothing to wear based on the current weather in your city.
-It uses an API to fetch the weather data and displays clothing suggestions based on predefined temperature ranges.
-The app also keeps track of the clothes you have worn in the past few days to avoid repeating outfits.
+The Clothing Suggester App is a personal clothing helper app that simplifies the process of choosing what to wear based on the current weather in your city.
+This app leverages an API to fetch real-time weather data and provides clothing suggestions tailored to the temperature and weather conditions.
+Additionally, it keeps track of your recent outfits to avoid repeating the same clothes.

-Features
+## Features

-Fetches current weather data from an API using OkHttp library.
+- **Weather Data Integration**: The app fetches current weather data from an API using the OkHttp library to ensure accurate clothing recommendations.

-Allows users to enter and manage a set of images of the clothes they own.
+- **Clothing Management**: Users can add and manage a collection of images of their clothes within the app.

-Suggests appropriate clothing based on the current weather temperature and the clothes you have worn in the past few days.
+- **Clothing Suggestions**: Based on the current weather temperature and conditions, the app suggests suitable clothing choices, helping users make informed decisions.

-Supports different weather conditions (e.g., sunny, warm, cold) with respective clothing suggestions.
+- **Weather-Driven Clothing Suggestions**: The app provides different clothing suggestions for various weather conditions (e.g., sunny, warm, cold) to accommodate diverse climates.

-Allows users to pick clothes from their gallery using Lottie animation and MotionLayout for smooth transitions.
+- **Gallery Integration**: Users can select clothes from their device's gallery with a smooth Lottie animation and MotionLayout for seamless transitions.

-Uses SharedPreferences to keep track of the clothes worn in the past few days.
+- **Outfit Tracking**: The app uses SharedPreferences to keep track of the clothes worn in the past few days, helping users maintain variety in their outfits.

+## Getting Started

+To use the Clothing Suggester App, follow these steps:

+1. **Installation**: Download and install the app on your Android device from the Google Play Store (if available).

+2. **Launch the App**: Open the app by tapping on its icon in your app drawer.

+3. **Weather Data**: Allow the app to access your location to fetch current weather data.

+4. **Clothing Management**: Add images of your clothes to the app for personalized clothing suggestions.

+5. **Receive Suggestions**: Based on the current weather conditions, the app will suggest appropriate clothing options.

+6. **Gallery Integration**: Use the app's gallery integration to select clothes from your device's gallery.

+7. **Outfit Tracking**: The app will keep track of the clothes you have worn in the past few days to help you diversify your outfits.

+## Screenshots

 ![image_1](https://user-images.githubusercontent.com/87489620/232333526-5df06d8b-3d2b-4654-8e1e-a0bb5e8f4131.png)